Makistos/playlistcat/README.md

 4. Example: `PLrAGlzNOGcAqFNKK0c4K8Z9U8QmFNKK0c`

 ### Using the Application

+#### For Public Playlists (No Login Required)
 - Enter the playlist ID in the input field
 - Click "Fetch Playlist" or press Enter
 - Wait for the tracks to load

+#### For Personal Playlists (Login Required)
+- Click "Login" in the Authentication section
+- Follow the setup wizard to authenticate with YouTube Music
+- Select from your personal playlists dropdown
+- Or continue using manual playlist IDs

+#### General Usage
 - Click column headers to sort
 - Double-click any track to open in YouTube Music
 - Use "Refresh" to update the current playlist

+For detailed authentication setup, see [AUTHENTICATION.md](AUTHENTICATION.md).

 ## Table Columns / Display Format